The pandemic has catapulted the demand for e-commerce -- and it’s not slowing down anytime soon.

 Augmented reality in the online shopping experience

-Invest in bringing your products or services to life by letting consumers visualize exactly how something can look -- whether it’s clothing, furniture, makeup, or other tangible items -- without stepping foot inside a store.
+Invest in bringing your products or services to life by letting consumers visualize exactly how something can look — whether it’s clothing, furniture, makeup, or other tangible items — without stepping foot inside a store.
 This will also potentially lead to fewer returns.
 One direct-to-consumer brand that does a good job using AR to help customers see products come to life is furniture retailer Burrow.
-It features models of 3D couches to users can see if measurements line up with home spaces.
+It features models of 3D couches so users can see if measurements line up with home spaces.
 Makeup retailer Sephora has also been using AR to help consumers see which beauty products match their specific skin tone.

 Lean into trends in home goods and work-life balance